-What is the ‘Lawful Permanent Resident Card’ or otherwise commonly known as Green Card?
+What is the ‘Lawful Permanent Resident Card’ or commonly known as Green Card?

 Green Cards afford permanent resident status in the United States.
 One can acquire this via the following: